Long covid

 Members of Parliament can refer cases involving maladministration to the Parliamentary and Health Service Ombudsman, but it will normally be expected that a person has exhausted the normal complaints procedures before any approach is made.

-Assessments in relation to claims for certain benefits – including Personal Independence Payment (PIP) and Employment and Support Allowance (ESA) – are not undertaken by DWP staff but by health professionals employed by contracted assessment providers.
+Assessments in relation to claims for certain benefits – including Personal Independence Payment (PIP) and Employment and Support Allowance (ESA) – are in most parts of the UK undertaken by health professionals employed by contracted assessment providers.
+See Find your health assessment provider on gov.uk to see which assessment provider operates in which area.

 If the person is not satisfied with the Independent Case Examiner’s response, their MP can refer the case to the Parliamentary and Health Service Ombudsman, as outlined above.

-Tax credits and Child Benefit are administered throughout the United Kingdom by HM Revenue and Customs (HMRC).
-The internal HMRC complaints procedure is explained in Complain about HMRC on GOV.UK.
+Child Benefit is administered throughout the United Kingdom by HM Revenue and Customs.
+The internal HMRC complaints procedure is explained in Complain about HMRC on gov.uk.
 People who are unhappy with the outcome of an internal review can ask the Adjudicator to look at their complaint.
 MPs can refer cases beyond the Adjudicator to the Parliamentary and Health Service Ombudsman.

-As with DWP benefits, if a person is seeking to overturn a decision in relation to tax credits or Child Benefit, they will need to do so separately via the Mandatory Reconsideration and appeals process.
+As with DWP benefits, if a person is seeking to overturn a decision in relation to Child Benefit, they will need to do so separately via the Mandatory Reconsideration and appeals process.

 The Social Security benefit complaints procedure in Northern Ireland is explained in a factsheet available on NIdirect.
 There is a three-stage internal complaints procedure, and if the person is still unhappy they can take their complaint to the Independent Case Examiner.
 People who have exhausted all other complaints procedures can ask the Northern Ireland Public Services Ombudsman to look at their case.